process-project/iee/doc/api/pipelines.md

 ## `GET /api/projects/:project_id/pipelines`

-Get a list of project's pipelines
+Get a list of pipelines for a given :project_id

 Response body: